gianni-rosato/rAV1ator/README.md

 <img src="assets/rAV1ator_audio.webp" alt="rAV1ator Audio Settings" width=480/>

-Audio is only reencoded if the bitrate is set to be the same as the source audio; otherwise it is copied, if you select MKV as the output file format.
+Audio is only reencoded if a bitrate is specified; otherwise it is copied.
 Audio can be encoded to Opus, which is a highly efficient free audio codec that is often more efficient than competitors like AAC & MP3 audio.
 Opus reaches audio transparency at around 128kbps for stereo audio.

 ### Advanced